Heartleaf Philodendron Yellow Leaves — Causes and Fixes

 Overwatering

 The most common cause.
-Roots sitting in continuously wet soil lose their ability to absorb oxygen, which causes the leaves to yellow from lack of nutrients and gas exchange.
-Lower leaves yellow first as the root system fails progressively.
-The soil feels wet or damp; there may be a sour smell.
+Roots sitting in continuously wet soil lose their ability to absorb oxygen, which causes leaves to yellow from a lack of nutrients and gas exchange rather than from a lack of water itself.
+Lower leaves yellow first as the root system fails progressively from the bottom up.
+The soil feels wet or damp when checked, and there may be a faint sour smell.

 Root rot (advanced overwatering)